LLM-Forest: Ensemble Learning of LLMs with Graph-Augmented Prompts for Data Imputation: Abstract

 \section{Abstract}

-Missing data imputation is a critical challenge in tabular datasets, especially in healthcare, where data completeness is vital for accurate analysis.
-Large language models (LLMs), trained on vast corpora, have shown strong potential in data generation, making them a promising tool for tabular data imputation.
-However, challenges persist in designing effective prompts for a finetuning-free process and in mitigating the risk of LLM hallucinations.
-To address these issues, we propose a novel framework, \model, which introduces a "forest" of few-shot learning LLM "trees" with confidence-based weighted voting.
+Missing data imputation is a critical challenge in various domains, such as healthcare and finance, where data completeness is vital for accurate analysis.
+Large language models (LLMs), trained on vast corpora, have shown strong potential in data generation, making them a promising tool for data imputation.
+However, challenges persist in designing effective prompts for a finetuning-free process and in mitigating biases and uncertainty in LLM outputs.
+To address these issues, we propose a novel framework, \model, which introduces a "forest" of few-shot prompt learning LLM "trees" with their outputs aggregated via confidence-based weighted voting based on LLM self-assessment, inspired by the ensemble learning (Random Forest).
 This framework is established on a new concept of bipartite information graphs to identify high-quality relevant neighboring entries with both feature and value granularity.
-Extensive experiments on four real-world healthcare datasets demonstrate the effectiveness and efficiency of \model.
+Extensive experiments on 9 real-world datasets demonstrate the effectiveness and efficiency of \model.
+The implementation is available at \url{https://github.com/Xinrui17/LLM-Forest}